 What is Synthwave Music?

-Although it’s a common assumption for newcomers to make, synthwave is not a general or broad term for synthesizer music, and despite the genre’s retro stylings, it does not include music released in the 20th century.
+Although it’s a common assumption for new fans to make, synthwave is not a general or broad term for synthesizer music, and despite the genre’s retro stylings, does not include music from the ‘80s or other decades of the 20th century.
 Synthwave is a distinctly modern music genre begun in the mid 2000s as an homage to the pop culture sounds and imagery of the 1980s and early 1990s.
 Conceptually, this interest in the past manifests itself in two significant, and often interrelated, forms.

 The second core conceptual element of synthwave involves the ‘80s ubiquitous love affair with science and technology.
 This aspect is expressed through synthwave producers’ interest in science fiction, computers, neon lights, and futuristic supercars.
 It also extends to ‘80s horror movies, which themselves frequently contained themes of science and technology.

-However, despite its heavy preoccupation with the ‘80s, synthwave is not simply a rehash of old sounds and ideas; few songs from the genre could pass for vintage creations, and very little music from the past sounds like synthwave.
-Instead, the music is a retrofuturistic evolution of elements from the past, amalgamated and taken into an alternative timeline with suitably distinct musical and visual aspects.
+Despite synthwave’s preoccupation with the ‘80s, it is not simply a rehash of old sounds and ideas; few songs from the genre could pass for vintage creations, and very little music from the past sounds precisely like synthwave.
+Instead, it is a retrofuturistic evolution of elements from the past, amalgamated and taken into an alternative timeline with suitably distinct musical and visual aspects.
 As promoter Samuel Valentine succinctly puts it, “synthwave is the music for a future that never happened but everyone dreamed about in the ‘80s.”
 Naturally, this idea of retrofuturism can be far-ranging in its application, a fact that is represented in synthwave’s diverse artistry.

 What Are the Different Styles of Synthwave Music?

 Even as recently as 2014, the question about synthwave subgenres and styles was an easy one to answer.
 However, since 2015, the genre has seen an enormous influx of creators with different influences and backgrounds.
 Synthwave is rapidly evolving and shifting at the edges, closing the distance between numerous other genres.
-In early 2018, the borders of synthwave and the closely related darksynth style blend into chiptune, ambient, alt rock, dubstep, drum and bass, aggrotech, and many other styles of music, including some metal subgenres.
+In early 2018, the borders of synthwave and the closely related darksynth genre blend into chiptune, vaporwave, mainstream pop, dubstep, aggrotech, and many other styles of music, including some metal subgenres.